What is data architecture?

 After the automation of data warehouse is in place, creation and updating of data marts becomes easier.
 All this eventually leads to reduction of risk in a project and increase in agility.

-This journey from an ancient architecture to a successful implementation of modern data architecture is complicated and long.
+This journey from ancient architecture to the successful implementation of modern data architecture is complicated and long.
 However, with all the different principles and frameworks that we’ve seen, it surely can be achieved.

 Data will undoubtedly be the future of computing and a way of life for businesses to function.
 It is crucial that we have an efficient data architecture for organizational success and knowing about all the above principles beforehand would be a plus point while building one.